 Every user role has one or more module roles, which means that users with that user role have all the access rights that are defined for those module roles.
-A typical user role has module role System.User and at least one other module role.
+A typical user role has the System.User module role and at least one other module role.

-The purpose of the distinction between user roles and module roles is to make a module self-contained (independent from the project in which it is defined or used), so that it can be reused in different projects and/or published to the App Store.
+The purpose of the distinction between user roles and module roles is to make a module self-contained (independent from the app in which it is defined or used), so that it can be reused in different apps and/or published to the Marketplace.

 End-users of your application only see the user roles and not the module roles.

-To access user roles, open Project Security > User roles tab:
+To access user roles, open App Security > User roles tab:

 2 User Role Properties